MicrosoftDocs/customer-insights/ci-docs/data/search-filter-index.md

 ## Define searchable attributes and indexed fields

 If it's the first time you define searchable attributes as an administrator, define indexed fields first.
 We suggest you choose all the attributes by which users can search and filter customers on the **Customers** page.
 Only attributes that exist in the *Customer* table created during the data unification process can be specified.
-For a field to be searchable, the field must use the Edm.String data type and be marked as “Included in search.”
+For a field to be searchable, the field must use the Edm.String data type and be marked as **Included in search**.

 1. Go to **Customers** and select **Search & filter index**.